 A description of the plan for how the additional concentration grant add-on funding identified above will be used to increase the number of staff providing direct services to students at schools that have a high concentration (above 55 percent) of foster youth, English learners, and low-income students, as applicable.

-Voices MP is a single school LEA with a greater than 55% unduplicated pupil population that will use the additional concentration grant add-on funding to increase the number of staff providing direct services to students through the following actions:
+Voices MH is a single school LEA with a greater than 55% unduplicated pupil population that does not receive the additional concentration grant funding due to the local district unduplicated pupil population not exceeding 55%.